webplatform/docs/tutorials/animation_in_javascript_2/index.md

 ---
-title: animation in javascript 2
+title: JavaScript animation
-tags:
-  - CSS
-  - JavaScript
-  - UI
-readiness: 'Not Ready'
 notes:
   - 'Merge into another page, or create a separate tutorial'
+readiness: 'Not Ready'
 summary: 'Javascript can be used to create animation effects on a web page as simple as highlighting new content in yellow and then fading it back to normal, creating transitions, or moving elements on the page (think popup windows).
 Creative use of techniques and tools such as common Javascript libraries allows us to create user interfaces that are unobtrusive and responsive to user behavior.
 We begin by using JavaScript''s setInterval() function to create our own animations by manipulating DOM elements'' CSS properties to create effects.
 Later, we illustrate the use of code libraries like jQuery to create more complex animations or create simple effects more easily than using by Javascript alone.'
+tags:
+  - CSS
+  - JavaScript
+  - UI
 uri: 'tutorials/animation in javascript 2'

 ---
-# JavaScript animation

 **Merge Candidate**: This page is a candidate for merge with the following pages: [tutorials/animation\_in\_javascript](/tutorials/animation_in_javascript)

-## Summary
+## <span>Summary</span>

 Javascript can be used to create animation effects on a web page as simple as highlighting new content in yellow and then fading it back to normal, creating transitions, or moving elements on the page (think popup windows).
 Creative use of techniques and tools such as common Javascript libraries allows us to create user interfaces that are unobtrusive and responsive to user behavior.
 We begin by using JavaScript's setInterval() function to create our own animations by manipulating DOM elements' CSS properties to create effects.
 Later, we illustrate the use of code libraries like jQuery to create more complex animations or create simple effects more easily than using by Javascript alone.

 **Needs Examples**: This section should include examples.

-## Introduction
+## <span>Introduction</span>

 In this [Web Standards Curriculum](http://www.w3.org/wiki/Web_Standards_Curriculum) article, I will look at the art of creating animations using JavaScript — animation is often used to add to the user experience for people using browsers that support it.
 Common uses are: smoothly expanding and collapsing panels, progress bars, and visual feedback in forms.

 As anyone who's seen a cartoon or a flickbook knows, animation is actually done in a series of small steps that, when viewed in quick succession, make it look like something is moving.
 Animation is a powerful technique; it's good at grabbing attention.
 Its weakness is that animations grab attention whether you want them to or not.
 Animated effects can make a web app feel like a more consistent experience, but they're like hot chili: don't add too many of them.

-## A simple example: yellow fade technique
+## <span>A simple example: yellow fade technique</span>

 One common use of animation is the [Yellow fade technique](http://www.37signals.com/svn/archives/000558.php), where a changed area on a page is given a yellow background color which then fades back to the original color.
 It's a nice, unobtrusive way of drawing attention to the fact that something has changed without obstructing what the user is doing (e.g. indicate that more content has appeared, or provide form submission feedback).
 [Take a look at a yellow fade example](http://dev.opera.com/articles/view/javascript-animation/yft_pure_js.html) to see how it looks.